-To configure an expiration time for caching objects without revalidating them, use the expiry-time command in cache mode.
-To reset the expiry time to a new value, use the command again.
-To remove the expiration time from the configuration and reset it to the default value, one minute, enter the no version of the command.
+To configure an expiration time for caching objects without revalidating them, use the expiry-time command in cache configuration mode.
+To remove the expiration time from the configuration and reset it to the default value, use the no form of this command.